Mayonnaisu/manga-image-translator/README.md

 ### Cons
 - Slower and heavier.
-- Speech bubles are dirtier.
+- Speech bubbles are dirtier.